-Grape ivy, or Cissus rhombifolia, is a member of the grape family and in form resembles other ornamental vines which share the name ivy.
+Grape ivy, or Cissus rhombifolia, is a member of the grape family and in form resembles other ornamental vines that share the name "ivy."
 Consisting of about 350 species of subtropical to tropical species, Cissus rhombifolia is one of the most tolerant of indoor growing conditions.
 Grape ivy growing is most suited to use as an indoor hanging plant due to its native habitat in tropical Venezuela, where one will find grape ivy growing in a cascading or trailing profusion of vines up to 10 feet (3 m.) long.
 Grape ivy in the home is tolerant of low light exposure, medium heat, and low water requirements.

 How to Care for Grape Ivy Houseplant